Do Needle Exchange Programs Promote Drug Use

 How many needles are used per year in the US?

-See also Portland Oregon Needle Exchange
+See also Indiana Needle Exchange Programs

 The number of needles used in the United States per year is difficult to determine.
 However, the Merck Manual states that the average person uses three to five needles per year.
 This number may be higher for those who require injections for medical treatment.